SysKitTeam/docs-spconsultant/how-to/compare-wizard/compare-web-config-files.md

 ---
-title: Compare Web.Config Files
-description: >-
-  This section describes how to use SPDocKit Consultant to compare web.config files across different servers, web applications and web application zones.
+description: This section describes how to use SPDocKit Consultant to compare web.config files across different servers, web applications and web application zones.
-author: Tomislav Sirovec
-date: 18/6/2018
 ---

 # Compare Web.Config Files